seandstewart/bardly/pending/tragedies/timon-of-athens/uncut.md

 Whose blush doth thaw the consecrated snow
 That lies on Dian's lap! thou visible god,
 That solder'st close impossibilities,
-And makest them kiss! that speak'st with
+And makest them kiss! that speak'st with every tongue,
-every tongue,
 To every purpose!
 O thou touch of hearts!
 Think, thy slave man rebels, and by thy virtue
 Set them into confounding odds, that beasts
-May have the world in empire!
+May have the world in empire! /

 **APEMANTUS**
-Would 'twere so!
+/ Would 'twere so!
 But not till I am dead.
 I'll say thou'st gold:
-Thou wilt be throng'd to shortly.
+Thou wilt be throng'd to shortly. /

 **TIMON**
-Throng'd to!
+/ Throng'd to! /

 **APEMANTUS**
-Ay.
+/ Ay.

 **TIMON**
-Thy back, I prithee.
+Thy back, I prithee. /

 **APEMANTUS**
-Live, and love thy misery.
+/ Live, and love thy mis'ry.

 **TIMON**
-Long live so, and so die.
+Long live so, and so die. /

 *Exit APEMANTUS*

-I am quit.
+/ I am quit.
 Moe things like men!
 Eat, Timon, and abhor them.

 *Enter Banditti*